metno/S-ENDA-documentation/source/users.rst

 There are 2 types of users:

-1. Those that create / produce data
+1. *Producers*: Those that create / produce data
-2. Those that consume data
+2. *Consumers*: Those that consume data

+Users typically consume some type of data in order to do something and produce a new type of data.
+We refer to these data types as levels, following the `WMO WIGOS definition for levels of data <http://codes.wmo.int/wmdr/_LevelOfData>`_.
+The typical workflow is reflected by the below table, where a consumer of one level of data is the producer of the next level of data.
+The columns of this table define the observation source (i.e., automatic, manual, human) of datasets covered by the user analysis.
+The observation source definitions follow the `WMO WIGOS definition for source of observation <http://codes.wmo.int/wmdr/_SourceOfObservation>`_.

-One can both consume data and produce it, or just have one of these roles.
+A user can both consume data and produce data, or just have one of these roles (i.e., at the start/end of the production chain).

-We tried to use the levels described here: http://codes.wmo.int/wmdr/_LevelOfData

-As well as the sources (at least automatic, manual, and human) described here: http://codes.wmo.int/wmdr/_SourceOfObservation

 Producers